ndsev/zserio/doc/ZserioUserGuide.md

 **`-withRangeCheckCode|-withoutRangeCheckCode`**

-Enables/disables code for range checking for fields and parameters (integer types only).
+Enables/disables code for integer range checking for fields before serialization which allows identification of the wrong field.
 By default is disabled.
-Note that range checking can be enabled only when writer code is enabled (see `-withWriterCode` option).
+This option does not influence integer range checking during serialization which cannot be disabled (but which cannot identify the wrong field).
+Note that integer range checking before serialization can be enabled only when writer code is enabled (see `-withWriterCode` option).

 **`-withReflectionCode|-withoutReflectionCode`**